 CGNS is an evolving standard.
-Although great care is taken to make CGNS databases backwardcompatible with previous versions whenever possible, new nodes and new features are still being added which make them non-forward-compatible.
-To address this issue, each new version of the standard is labeled with a version number which should be written in the file.
+Although great care is taken to make CGNS databases backward-compatible with previous versions whenever possible, new nodes and new features are still being added that make them non-forward-compatible.
+To address this issue, each new version of the standard is labeled with a version number that should be written in the file.
 This version number corresponds to the version of the SIDS and is an essential part of the file containing the CGNS database.
 The file can not be interpreted properly without knowledge of this version number.

 Physically, this version number is located directly under the root node of the file.
-The SIDS-to-ADF (or SIDS-to-HDF) File Mapping Manual defines this location more precisely.
+The SIDS File Mapping Manual defines this location more precisely.